Protect yourself from inflation by keeping your funds in a high interest account.

 The best rate of interest currently available through current accounts is 5% (Nationwide / TSB), which is several times better than the rates offered by standard savings accounts.

-If you prefer to keep your funds in a separate savings account, employ careful money-management skills to ensure that there are enough funds in your current account to cover direct debits and spending.
+If you prefer to keep your funds in a separate savings account, employ careful money-management skills to ensure that there are enough funds in your current account to cover direct debits and everyday spending.
 Transferring funds between your current account and your instant access savings account can be done very easily with online banking.

 On the other hand, if you have a high-interest current account and choose to leave your funds there to accrue more interest, this micro-management is no longer necessary.